 3. Calculate Your GPA

-Your overall GPA for all semesters is calculated automatically.
-The semester and cumulative (overall) GPA update as you enter grades.
-Add multiple semesters to track aggregate GPA.
+Your semester and cumulative GPA update automatically as soon as you enter your grades and credits.
+Add more semesters anytime to track your full college GPA.

 GPA Calculation Formula